adamcameron/cfml/CFML/cfscript.md

 #### CFC-based solutions

-As far as I can tell,there is no CFScript-specific implement for the following pieces of functionality:
+As far as I can tell, there is no CFScript-specific implementations for the following pieces of functionality:

 *   `<cfhttp>`
 *   `<cfftp>`